Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Simulation results

 \section{Simulation results}

 In this section, simulation results are provided to evaluate the performance of the proposed algorithm.
-The system parameters are first provided.
-Then, we evaluate he proposed algorithm in the following three aspects, namely algorithm effectiveness, algorithm comparison, and algorithm fairness.
+Firstly, we detail the system parameters.
+Then, we evaluate the proposed algorithm in the following three aspects, namely algorithm effectiveness, algorithm comparison, and algorithm fairness.